YashrajPathak/CASE-STUDY---CUSTOMER-EXPERIENCE/README.md

-# CASE-STUDY-CUSTOMER-EXPERIENCE
+# CASE STUDY - CUSTOMER-EXPERIENCE

-# Business Problem
+# Business Problem:

 # This is a peer comparison project.
 Suppose that you are
 # working for Samsung in customer experience management team.
 The idea is to regularly monitor the customer satisfaction levels and peer company moves.
 The competitor company is Apple.
 The objective is to test two main hypothesis.